Dayde/angularjs-frontend-using-swagger-documentation/article.md

     angular.module('myApp').value('documentationUrl', documentationUrl);
 ```

 Then, all you need to take advantage of Swagger documentation is a service that will resolve the URLs dynamically.
-Here is how I implemented it :
+Here is an implementation :

 ``` JavaScript
     angular.module('myApp').service('UrlService', ['baseUrl', 'documentationUrl', '$http', function (baseUrl, documentationUrl, $http) {